 Ms. FP and I have a sort of general plan as to how we plan to use our money over the next decade or so.
 The plan isn’t rock-solid though.
 There are a lot of balls in the air and we’re at a point in our life where we aren’t quite sure what the world might throw at us.
 We’re getting married in the spring, Ms. FP is still completing her residency, we have her student loans to pay off, and of course, kids and other major life events will pop up.
 Needless to say, it’s important that we’re okay with rolling with the punches.

 Luckily, both of us aren’t particularly big spenders.
-The skills we’ve learned from living on less and saving money should hopefully continue throughout our life, even if our best laid plans don’t come to pass.
+The skills we’ve learned from living on less than we earn and saving money should hopefully continue throughout our life, even if our best-laid plans don’t come to pass.

-Now, one thing to note.
-As a J.D. and D.D.S. couple, there’s no doubt our incomes are basically higher than 99% of the population.
-We worked hard to get ourselves in a position where we can earn this type of income, and admittedly, it’s much easier to save when you have a big stash to work with.
-Still, I think there is value in seeing how we are thinking about our money as we plan for the future.
+One thing to note.
+As a lawyer and dentist couple, there’s no doubt our incomes are higher than most people.
+Admittedly, it’s much easier to save when you have a big stash to work with.
+Still, I think there is value in seeing how we’re thinking about our money as we plan for the future.